-The TUNE\TECHNIQUE parameter determines the method used to tune a database.
-An entire database can be tuned all at once by using a SQL EXPORT/IMPORT, or parts of a database can be tuned by using RMU UNLOAD/LOADs.
-If RMU UNLOAD/LOADs are chosen to tune a database, you can specify particular tables and/or indexes to be tuned while leaving other tables/indexes alone.
+In comparison, RMU UNLOAD/LOADs are often chosen to perform a "partial" tune a database since only the specified areas are accessed/altered (making the overall tune faster).
+You can specify particular tables and/or indexes to be tuned while leaving other tables/indexes alone, by editing the appropriate MODPAD file.
 In addition, you can specify a time limit (in minutes) for the UNLOAD/LOAD process in which only those tables that provide the most performance benefit will be tuned.
-This time limit can be specified via the DBTune parameter LOAD\TIME\LIM.
+This time limit can be specified via the DBTune parameter LOAD_TIME_LIM.

-Note If the database being tuned is a single file database, RMU UNLOAD/LOADs will NOT be used, regardless of the setting for the TUNE\TECHNIQUE parameter.
+Note If the database being tuned is a single file database, RMU UNLOAD/LOADs will NOT be used, regardless of the setting for the TUNE_TECHNIQUE parameter.
 SQL EXPORT/IMPORTs will be used on all single file databases.
 If RMU UNLOAD/LOADs are chosen as the tuning technique, neither the RDB\$SYSTEM storage area nor any LIST (segmented string) areas will be tuned.
 Thus, the only way to tune tables/indexes stored in RDB\$SYSTEM or to tune segmented strings is to use SQL EXPORT/IMPORT.

-Note If you choose to use RMU/UNLOADS and RMU/LOADS to tun selected tables of a database, items which are defined on those tables (views, constraints, triggers, comments) must be dropped and then re-created when the tables are dropped and re-created.
+Note If you choose to use RMU/UNLOADS and RMU/LOADS to tun selected tables of a database, items which are defined on those tables (views, constraints, triggers, comments) must be dropped and then recreated when the tables are dropped and re-created.
 If any views, constraints, or triggers were previously defined with RDO, the tuning scripts may fail when the items are re-created using SQL statement because DBTune uses the original definition of the item to re-create it.
-If database items were formerly created using RDO, you should review the SQL scripts generated by DBTune BEFORE executing the MAIN\DRIVER command file to ensure that no syntactical violations exist for views, constraints, and/or triggers.
+If database items were formerly created using RDO, you should review the SQL scripts generated by DBTune BEFORE executing the MAIN_DRIVER command file to ensure that no syntactical violations exist for views, constraints, and/or triggers.

 Warning The RMU setting will create scripts that require an INTERACTIVE or DEVELOPMENT license for Rdb/VMS and will fail if you only have a RUNTIME license!
-If the scripts that DBTune generates are executed on a system that only has the RUNTIME license for Rdb/VMS, you MUST set the TUNE\TECHNIQUE to SQL.
+If the scripts that DBTune generates are executed on a system that only has the RUNTIME license for Rdb/VMS, you MUST set the TUNE_TECHNIQUE to SQL.

-VALUES: $\mathbf{SQL}$ Use SQL EXPORT/IMPORT
+VALUES: SQL Use SQL EXPORT/IMPORT

 RMU Use RMU UNLOAD/LOADs

 DEFAULT: SQL